 B.

 Whenever any vacancy shall occur in the Committee, it shall be filled by the appointing authority which appointed the member whose position shall have become vacant.
-Any person appointed to fill a vacancy in the Committee shall hold office for the unexpired term of the person whom he succeeds.
+Any person appointed to fill a vacancy in the Committee shall hold office for the unexpired term of the person whom he or she succeeds.

-It shall be the duty of the Committee to ascertain annually what capital outlays will be required by the Town during the next six years.
-In making this determination, it may consult with Town, county and state officials and with other boards and committees of the Town.
-It shall publish and distribute to each voter an annual report and such further reports as it deems advisable, and shall include in such reports its estimates of income, operational expenses and tax rates, and its recommendations for scheduling capital outlays and for the financing of such outlays as in its judgment cannot be or should not be paid for entirely out of the current revenues.
+Reporting: The Committee shall publish and distribute to each voter electronically and/or in print an annual report and such further reports as it deems advisable, and shall include in such reports its estimates of income, operational expenses and tax rates, and its recommendations for scheduling capital outlays and for the financing of such outlays as in its judgment cannot be or should not be paid for entirely out of the current revenues and available funds.
+The Committee shall file its original report with the Town Clerk. |